Menthalion/FateProvidence/README.md

 - Background like aspects and stunt families define what your character does most of the time, skills define the approach they prefer doing it.
 > While a boxer and a lawyer with a great/+4 Force rank can be considered formidably combative, they won't stand a chance on the other's turf.

 - Even though a character can use skill ranks in his chosen field, he won't be equally good in all aspects.
-> Scientists should do more than just roll Lore all the time: He could need Improve to teach his field, Control to debate theories, Notice to spot an anomaly.
+> Scientists should do more than just roll Lore all the time: He can Enhance to teach his field, Control to debate theories, Notice to spot an anomaly.
-  No rule-changing stunts necessary.
-He won't be able to do all just as well, making for more interesting gameplay.
+> No rule-changing stunts necessary.
+He won't be able to do all just as well though, making for more interesting gameplay.

 ## Stunts

 ### Stunt families